 So, Colonial Penn’s renewable term insurance might look affordable to you, but just know that this plan expires when you turn 90 years old.
 I know… I know… you don’t think you will live until you are 90.
 However, a lot of people do.
 In fact, more and more people are living longer than they use to.
 So, what happens if you do live past 90?
 Well, under this Colonial Penn term life plan your coverage will expire.
 So unfortunately, you would be left unprotected at a time when you really need it the most.
 In fact, we don’t know of ANY companies that offer life insurance in the United States after you turn 90 years old.

 Also, make sure you understand this… about every 5 years your monthly premium will INCREASE with this Colonial Penn plan.
 Plus, as you can see on the example above, Colonial Penn’s term insurance gets expensive when you turn 80 years old.
 I don’t know many seniors who could fit these high payments into their budgets.
 Also, strict underwriting still holds true on this plan as well.

 In fact, you will have to answer the same questions listed above for any policy except guaranteed life insurance.
 It is easy to see how people get confused from all of Colonial Penn’s different advertising streams and some assume that they are buying whole life insurance when it’s really is term insurance.
 I think is could be the main reason why Colonial Penn Life has gotten some bad reviews over the years from consumers who misunderstood what kind of policy they were buying.

 Some Final Thoughts on Colonial Penn…

 We hope you enjoyed our Colonial Penn Life Insurance review.
-If you would like to compare additional companies, click the Get Quotes Now button on the left of the page.
+If you would like to compare additional companies against the CP, click the Get Quotes Now button on the left of the page.